atheobold/Greenwood_Book/_book/01-preface.md

 added annotation in this and the following screen-grabs is there to help you get initially oriented to the software interface.
-R is command-line software -- meaning that in some way or another you have to create code and get it evaluated, either by entering and execute it at a command prompt or by using the Rstudio interface to run the code that is stored in a file.
+R is command-line software -- meaning that in some way or another you have to create code and get it evaluated, either by entering and execute it at a command prompt or by using the RStudio interface to run the code that is stored in a file.
 RStudio makes the management and execution of that code more efficient than the basic version of R. In RStudio, the lower left panel is called the "console" window and is where you can type R code directly into R or where you will see the code you run and (most